ali-assar/gRPC-handnotes/server_streaming.md

     log.Fatalf("failed to listen: %v", err)
   }
   s := grpc.NewServer()
-  pb.RegisterStringServiceServer(s, &server{})
+  pb.RegisterNumberServiceServer(s, &server{})
   if err := s.Serve(lis); err != nil {
     log.Fatalf("failed to serve: %v", err)
   }
 }
 ```

-In this example, the `ToUpper` method converts the input string to upper case.
+In this example, the `ListNumbers` method sends a stream of numbers from 1 to the input number.

 ## Step 4: Implement the Client